You can contact us anytime from 9 AM to 6 PM. +86 18998940173

 Every week you can find the best discounts here.

-Original Women’s Heavy Embroidery Mandarin Collar Single-Breasted Plus Size Silk Gambiered Guangdong Silk Traditional Chinese Jacket 5710
+Original Chinese Style Women’s Coat, Heavy Hand Embroidery, Stand Collar, Single-breasted Buttons, Black Plus Size Real Silk Gambiered Guangdong Silk Jacket Style No.5328

 Vintage satin from the 1990s—often called Lao Duan (老缎)—is a legendary traditional Chinese fabric, defined by its irreproducible craftsmanship, rich cultural heritage, and rare stock.
 It stands today as a coveted luxury material in new Chinese style haute couture, blending nostalgic charm with modern elegance.